MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-admx-userexperiencevirtualization.md

 <!--/Scope-->
 <!--Description-->
-Available in the latest Windows 10 Insider Preview Build.
 This policy setting configures the synchronization of user settings for Microsoft Word 2016.
 By default, the user settings of Microsoft Word 2016 synchronize between computers.
 Use the policy setting to prevent the user settings of Microsoft Word 2016 from synchronization between computers.

 If you enable this policy setting, Microsoft Word 2016 user settings continue to synchronize.